seyitdemirbas/instantransfer/README.md

 ## Configuration

-On forgot your password page normally entering wrong email does not result errors. if you want to display error's, you can comment the code like below.
+On forgot your password page entering wrong email normally does not result errors.
+If you want to display error's, you can comment the code like below.

 Go to **parse-server-node-js>node_modules>parse-server>lib>Routers>UserRouter.js**